-The purpose of this policy is to ensure that our PSHE (personal, social, health and economic) curriculum, encapsulating Relationships Education (RE) and Relationships and Sex Education (RSE), supports our school ethos and fulfils our school aims, which are defined as:
+The purpose of this policy is to ensure that our Relationships and Sex Education (RSE) and Health Education supports our school ethos and fulfils our school aims, which are defined as:

+- Academic Excellence

-- Academic excellence - Character Education - Global Perspective - 1.1 This policy applies to all students, including those in the Early Years. - 1.2 This policy forms part of the curriculum. - 1.3 We see the curriculum as, 'The total learning experience for our students, which includes not only the taught lessons but also the routines, behaviours, events, activities and other opportunities that our students experience on a daily, weekly and yearly basis in order to ensure that all of them make the best progress possible and attain high standards'. - 1.4 A well-structured and coherent curriculum is a fundamental element of the tripartite education that underpins all successful schools and includes Teaching, Learning and Assessment (see model below) and is underpinned by Wellbeing.
+- Character Education

+- Global Perspective

+- 1.1 This policy forms part of the curriculum.

+- 1.2 We see the curriculum as, 'The total learning experience for our students, which includes not only the taught lessons but also the routines, behaviours, events, activities and other

+opportunities that our students experience on a daily, weekly and yearly basis in order to ensure that all of them make the best progress possible and attain high standards'.

+1.3 A well-structured and coherent curriculum is a fundamental element of the tripartite education that underpins all successful schools and includes Teaching, Learning and Assessment (see model below) and is underpinned by Wellbeing.